lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
-Sometimes there is a pressure or urge to just "throw variables into the model and let the data tell the story".
-But this can be very dangerous, especially when it comes to studies on health.
+Sometimes there is a pressure to "throw variables into the model, adjust for everything, and let the data tell the story".
+This can be very dangerous, especially for studies on health.
 Because cohort studies often involve some disease, the results can have a real-world impact on people's lives.
 As the researcher, you need to know what data you are dealing with and how it was collected in order to appropriately analyze and interpret the results.
 You need to know the context of the data, which is why its important to know the basics in study design.

 For cohorts, the study design and types of variables measured influence how you analyze your data.
 For instance, retrospective cohorts tend to have imprecise measures, so you have to be very cautious about interpretation.
 Or there are some measures that are abstractions of a physiological process, so by transforming the variable you can create more meaningful and interpretable results.
 This also means there are many ways of analyzing cohort datasets.